geordyjames/React-Redux-Todo-Boilerplate/README.md

 # React Redux Todo Boilerplate

-React Redux Todo Boilerplate is a very simple react-redux application created to have a quick boiler plate for your react-redux project.
+React Redux Todo Boilerplate is a very simple react-redux project created to have a quick boilerplate for your react-redux project.
 It is created using create-react-app version 2.
-Here are some of features included in this boilerplate
+Here are some of features included in this boilerplate.

   - Shows how to use multiple reducers
   - Redux Thunk integration for handling aynsc tasks